-The 14-year data archive is used here with long-term averaging to compare the concentrations of PM{10} and BC that characterize the Landfill and Community sites under northerly and southerly wind flows and under differing activity levels (subsections 5.1 to 5.5).
+The 15-yr data archive is used here with long-term averaging to compare the concentrations of $PM{10}$ and BC that characterize the Landfill and Community sites under northerly and southerly wind flows and under differing activity levels (subsections 5.1 to 5.5).
 Activity levels are binned according to landfill working and non-working days and working and non-working hours.
-The 14-year averaged results presented in this report concerning the effect of work activity levels on concentrations of PM{10} and BC are, overall, consistent with those presented in Sonoma Technology's third through thirteenth annual reports.
+The 15-yr averaged results presented in this report concerning the effect of work activity levels on concentrations of $PM{10}$ and BC are, overall, consistent with those presented in Sonoma Technology's third through fourteenth annual reports.